SRA TRANSPARENCY RULES

 How long will this take?

 On average, estates that fall within this range are dealt with within 6-18 months.
-Typically, obtaining the grant of probate takes 12 weeks.
+Typically, obtaining the grant of probate used to take 12 weeks.
 However, sometimes there may be an advantage to taking longer to obtain probate.
 For instance, if a house is empty and awaiting sale Bristol City Council will sometimes not charge council tax until probate is granted.
 Collecting assets then follows, which can take between 6-12 months.
 Once this has been done, we can distribute the assets, which depends on our selling all of the assets and paying all the debts before distribution can be made.